aldo-gutierrez/bitmasksorter/README.md

 ###Example 2:

-Comparison for sorting 10 Million elements with range from 0 to 100000 in an AMD Ryzen 7 4800H processor
+Comparison for sorting 10 Million int elements with range from 0 to 100000 in an AMD Ryzen 7 4800H processor

 | Algorithm        | AVG CPU time  [ms]|
 | ---------------- |:-------------:|